uhcode/api-lib/README.md

-a small api service to get public data
+a application to test apis